How to Get Food Stamps or SNAP Benefits When Self Employed

 - You normally cannot be forced to apply for unemployment compensation if you have been unemployed more than 60 days.
 This saves you from having to apply for jobs where you work for someone else.
 It respects the aspect that you want to remain self-employed.

-- If you live in a county or state that requires you to work to get food stamps (often referred to as workfare), your self-employment will generally fill this requirement if you make 20 times hourly federal minimum wage per week.
-If you do not, you could be forced to apply for jobs after three months on SNAP benefits.
+- If you live in a county or state that requires you to work to get food stamps (often referred to as workfare), your self-employment will generally fill this requirement if you make 20 times hourly federal minimum wage per week (gross income you would get if you worked 20 hours a week at minimum wage).
+If you do not, you could be forced to apply for jobs after three months on SNAP benefits if you are an able bodied adult without dependents.

 - If you are pregnant, disabled, parent to a minor or disabled person, or 60 years of age or older you are exempt from any federal work requirements to get food stamps.